Simple and fresh and fair from winter’s close emerging,

 The spring’s first dandelion shows its trustful face.

-So many beautiful group-writing posts on Ricochet this month, on the topic of spring flowers.
-It’s my privilege to round out the total on the last day, and I’m doing so by writing about the humblest of spring flowers, one which is regarded by many as a noxious weed and garden-spoiler, but one which means the world to me.
+Surely it’s one of the humblest of spring flowers, and one which is regarded by many as a noxious weed and garden-spoiler, but it’s one that means the world to me.

 The dandelion (taraxacum officinale) takes its common English name from the French phrase dent de lion, or “lion’s tooth.”
 That’s always struck me as odd because the petals don’t look like teeth to me at all.
 But I suppose a phrase which seems more appropriate to me, crinière de lion, or “lion’s mane,” isn’t as appealing–“crineerdelion” neither looks, nor sounds like something one would want in one’s garden.